Calculating your business rates

 - Royal Institution of Chartered Surveyors (RICS) and

-- the Institute of Revenues Rating and Valuation (IRRV).
+- Institute of Revenues Rating and Valuation (IRRV)

 If you make an appeal against your rateable value you must continue to pay your rates until a decision has been reached.